smarkdurbin/aws-cdk-ts-template/README.md

-# Welcome to your CDK TypeScript project!
+# aws-cdk-ts-template

-This is a blank project for TypeScript development with CDK.
+This is a template for building AWS CDK projects with Typescript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Features

+- `config/config.ts` for consuming variables in a `.env` file.

 ## Useful commands